dolphindb/api-cplusplus/README.md

 - handler: the user-defined function that is called on every incoming message.
 The input of the function is a message and function result must be void.
 Each message is a row of the streaming table.
 - tableName: a string indicating the name of the shared streaming table on the server.
 - actionName: a string indicating the name assigned to the subscription task.
 It can have letters, digits, and underscores.
 - offset: the position of the first message to subscribe.
-If 'offset' is unspecified, or negative, or beyond the number of rows in the streaming table, the subscription starts from the first row. 'offset' is relative to the first row of the stream table when it is created.
+If 'offset' is unspecified, or negative, or beyond the number of rows in the streaming table, the subscription starts from the first row. 'offset' is relative to the first row of the streaming table when it is created.
 If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.
 - resub: a bool indicating whether to resubscribe after the subscription is interrupted.
 - filter: a vector of selected values in the filtering column.
 Only the messages with the specified filtering column values are subscribed.
 The filtering column is set with function `setStreamTableFilterColumn`.

-ThreadSP points to the handler loop thread, which will quit when function `unsubscribe` on the same topic is called.
+ThreadSP points to the handler loop thread, which will stop when function `unsubscribe` on the same topic is called.

 ###### Example